souzacarvalh/ice-vault/README.md

 Welcome to IceVault

-The IceVault is a place where you can keep your sensitive infomation secure and safe.
+The IceVault is a safe place where you can keep your sensitive information.